Why are people thinking positively about starting

 Taking HIV treatment doesn’t have to mean rearranging your life or giving up your hopes and dreams.
 Today, there are many different treatment options designed with the whole person in mind, including single daily pills containing fewer medicines and long-acting treatments.

 The sooner you talk to your doctor, the sooner you can start on a treatment that can help you manage HIV while living your life.
-Read more about today’s HIV treatment options here
+Read more about today’s HIV treatment options here.

-Starting HIV Treatment Video
+Starting Treatment

 HIV TREATMENT